 Enola is the little sister of the infamous Holmes brothers, Sherlock and Mycroft.
 She lives on the family estate with her eccentric mother, mostly forgotten by her brothers until her mother’s mysterious disappearance.
 Eager to avoid boarding school and desperate to find her mother, Enola sets out on her own.
 She must evade her brothers while deciphering cryptic clues left by her mother, and on the way finds another mystery to solve – that of a young marquess who appears to have been kidnapped.
 Enola finds herself caught up in a villainous plot while trying to make her own way in life and solve her own mysteries without the help of Sherlock.

 I flew through this book in a day (not just because it’s middle grade) and I can’t wait to get my hands on the rest of the series.
-There’s some ciphering activities worked into the book that one could try to solve before Enola does if one was feeling a challenge (I was not) and as I usually do in middle grade novels, I picked up a few new vocabulary words.
-Also I love the cover art (bet you didn’t see that coming!)
+There are some ciphering activities worked into the book that one could try to solve before Enola does if one was feeling a challenge (I was not) and as I usually do in middle-grade novels, I picked up a few new vocabulary words.
+Also, I love the cover art (bet you didn’t see that coming!)